Sid-17/Quiz-App/README.md

+write below lines into console to run the application npm install npm install --save ngx-webstorage-service ng serve

+now open the localhost:4200 into the browser.

 # Angular Firebase CRUD

 This project is part of an Angular tutorial where we explore how to perform all CRUD operations in an Angular 7 application using cloud FireStore as a database.